Visiting Bengal ahead against Saurashtra after late strike

 Vishvaraj then got together with Barot and opted for an aggressive approach against Ahmed, hitting the spinner for three consecutive boundaries.
 Medium pacer Akash Deep provided the second wicket to Bengal when he removed a well-set Barot with a ball that pitched around off stump and straightened, taking a faint edge to Wriddhiman Saha.

 Two overs later, Porel trapped Saurashtra's leading run-getter Sheldon Jackson who had got going with two cover drives off Kumar's tempting half-volleys.
 Hero of the semi-final against Karnataka, Kumar was guilty of offering too many freebies to the opposition.
-Jackson's fall finally brought Pujara in the middle but he walked off the field looking unwell, having consumed 24 balls.
+Jackson's fall finally brought Pujara in the middle but he walked off the field looking unwell.

 The ball often kept low in the final session, signs that the batsmen's job is only going to get tougher..